AngelasGH/IT120_HappyLife/README.md

     Intention:
     This is to perform basic CRUD application in Django namely Create, Read, Update, and Delete.

     How does it work:
-    Create superuser to login to the admin.
-    You should login to the admin before using the website.
+    Don't forget to install pillow "pip install pillow" You should login to the admin before using the website.
-    You cannot perform CRUD if you are an Anonymous User.
+    In loging in use  username: AngelasGH password: 040101 You cannot perform CRUD if you are an Anonymous User.

     If you have question just contact me with the ff.